utherp0/workshop4/README.md

 Click 'Install'

-In Installation Mode chamge the target to 'A specific namespace on the cluster'
+In Installation Mode change the target to 'A specific namespace on the cluster'

 Select 'chat' in the project pulldown